Golden Returns to Ontario

-I cracked it yesterday ice-cold because that’s the way it was drunk back in the day and meant to be drunk.
+I cracked it yesterday ice-cold.
+That’s the way it was drunk back in the day, and meant to be drunk.

 I liked it.
-It had a lightly malty taste, with evident hops undergirding.
+It had a lightly malty taste, with evident hops in support.
 The hop may be Galena as some U.S. sources suggest for Molson Golden Beer.
-Galena is a high-alpha acid hop that suits the type and scale of brewing.
+Galena is a high-alpha acid hop that suits this type and scale of brewing.

-There is a faint fruity taste from the hop I think, but nothing obviously “craft”.
-Good soft carbonation too, almost draft-like.
-If it is a blend of Export and Canadian, I like the way they’ve done it.
+There is a faint fruity effect from the hop (I think), but nothing obviously “craft”.
+Good soft carbonation, almost draft-like.
+If it is a blend of Export Ale and Molson Canadian, I’m good with it.

-In contrast, the Coors line – far from a fave of mine – has an evident corny tang, IME.
+In contrast, the Coors line – far from a fave of mine – has an evident corny tang, IM0.

-I had a craft pale ale after and it didn’t seem that different.
-Most craft ales are typically more assertive, though.
+I had an Ontario craft pale ale just after which didn’t seem that different, although craft ales are typically more assertive, true.